gregorio-project/gregorio/UPGRADE.md

 ## 3.0
 ### Score inclusion

 When migrating to this release, you should start to use the new `\includescore` system, as other ways of score inclusion are deprecated and will start disapear soon.
-See UserManual.pdf for details.
+See GregorioRef.pdf for details.

 #### For users of version 2.4.2